apache/tvm-rfcs/README.md

     - The formal RFC may link back to the original discussion if there is additional context or discussion, but all of the final feature design must be completely described in the pull request.
-- **Tracking Issue**: Upon merging a RFC, a tracking issue will be created in the main TVM repository, where implementors can continue sharing implementation details (including links to pull requests).
+- **Tracking Issue**: When the RFC review is nearly done and about to merge, a tracking issue will be created in the main TVM repository with the *rfc-tracking* label (added by a committer), where implementors can continue sharing implementation details (including links to pull requests).
 The issue will be closed when the RFC is either completed or postponed.
 - **Implementation**: Work will begin on the RFC, with pull requests linking